BEdita API-first content management server app

 JSON-API is the primary exchange data format.

-Development is currently in alpha stage - DON'T USE IT ON A PRODUCTION SYSTEM
+Development is currently in beta stage - DON'T USE IT ON A PRODUCTION SYSTEM

 - MySQL 5.7 (recommended) or MySQL 5.6, Postgres 9.5/9.6 or SQLite 3